 |10 to 30 percent||Crystalline Silica||A finely powdered byproduct of quartz.
 Prolonged exposure to crystalline silica also causes silicosis, a lung disease.|

 |<10 percent||Other Ingredients||Pigments, fillers, surface coatings, etc.|

-Remodeling Online's Cost vs. Value Report (CVVR) has long been the benchmark for determining reliable project cost across a number of remodeling areas.
+Remodeling Online's Cost vs. Value Report (CVVR) has long been the benchmark for determining reliable project costs across a number of remodeling areas.
 However, in 2016, CVVR dropped fiber-cement as a separate category, folding it into the general siding category.
-Thus, the last year fiber-cement that was reported separately was in 2015.
+Thus, last year fiber-cement that was reported separately was in 2015.

 The cost was estimated at $14,014 (or about $11.21 per square foot) to:

 - Replace 1,250 square feet of existing siding with primed and painted fiber-cement siding.